The Week of Pentecost – Wednesday

-What is this Holy Ghost who was poured out so miraculously upon the disciples of Jesus, and who gathered so glorious a congregation from among the Jews?
-Is this Holy Ghost just some spiritual state and power of the human mind, wrought and affected by God?
+What is this Holy Ghost, who was poured out so miraculously upon the disciples of Jesus, and who gathered so glorious a congregation from among the Jews?
+Is this Holy Ghost just some spiritual state and power of the human mind, wrought and effected by God?
 When it is said that the Holy Ghost was poured out, and that He did these wonderful things, does this mean that He really is God Himself?
 Yes, indeed!
-The Holy Ghost is God, the living and eternal God Himself; Jesus said to His disciples in the night before His death: “The Holy Ghost, whom the Father will send you in My name, He shall teach you all things” (John 14:26).
+The Holy Ghost is God, the living and eternal God Himself.
+Jesus said to His disciples on the night before His death: “The Holy Ghost, whom the Father will send you in My name, He shall teach you all things” (John 14:26).

 The Holy Ghost teaches us to believe in Christ, our Savior, and so to become God’s dear children, whom God will take to heaven.
 Through the Word, the Holy Ghost makes us “wise unto salvation through faith which is in Christ Jesus” (II Timothy 3:15).
 O Christian, know, honor, praise, and love the Holy Ghost, and abide with His Word, by means of which He keeps you in the true faith and brings you to heaven.

 PRAYER – God, the Holy Ghost, who is true God with the Father and the Son, and who does show me like compassion with the Father and the Son, forsake me not, but continue to give me of Thy strength through Thy Word of truth and grace, that I may steadfastly keep clinging to my Savior in true faith, and overcome all temptations of the devil, the world, and my flesh, and obtain and enjoy the gift of life everlasting, even now and forevermore.
 Amen.